Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

    :alt: Printers
    :align: center

 4. A new window labeled 'Connect Octoprint' will pop up.
 In the top middle of this window, click on the button labeled 'Refresh'.
-This will bring up all of the printers that are connected to the same wifi network that your computer is connected to.
+This will bring up all of the printers that are connected to the same Wi-Fi network that your computer is connected to.

 .. image:: images/4.png
    :alt: Refresh